antonisdim/haystac/docs/index.rst

     haystack analyse --mode likelihoods --database yersinia_example/database_build_config.yaml --sample ./samples/SRR12157896_config.yaml --analysis-output-dir ./analysis_output

-Important Note on the Dirichlet Assignment provess during Likelihood calculation
+Important Note on the Dirichlet Assignment process during Likelihood calculation
 --------------------------------------------------------------------------------

 It is important to be aware of the individual read posterior probability threshold, for a read to be assigned to a taxon.
 The three allowed options are 0.5 for 50% (least conservative option), 0.75 for 75% (conservative option) and 0.95 for 95% probability (most conservative option).
 As a default HAYSTACK uses the conservative 0.75 probability threshold for the Dirichlet assignment.
 The higher value you pick the more conservative the assignments become.
 It is useful to sometimes pick a value depending on what taxa are being identified.
 If there is a need to distinguish between closely related taxa then a more conservative threshold would increase the specificity of the analysis therefore being more appropriate, whereas when you're trying to generally characterise a metagenome a less conservative value could increase the sensitivity of the analysis be more helpful.